-Also, each route deployment, no matter the number of replicas it might have, can be seen as a single unique service with its load being balanced across all your replicas.
-Client applications see one endpoint and the platform takes care of spreading the load.
+Also, each route deployment, no matter the number of replicas it might have, can be seen as a single unique service with its load being balanced across all of your replicas.
+Client applications see one endpoint, and the platform takes care of spreading the load.

 Most applications also need to perform async communications, and the use of topics and queues is often a solution for this.
 Available with JBoss Fuse and JBoss A-MQ, you can rely on OpenShift to guarantee your message brokers are always up and that no message is lost with the usage of stateful containers and storage volumes.